2023 Real Salt Lake season

-The 2023 Real Salt Lake season will be the team's 19th season in Major League Soccer, the top division of the American soccer pyramid.
-The team will also compete in both the 2023 U.S. Open Cup and 2023 Leagues Cup.
-Real Salt Lake will play their home games at America First Field in the Salt Lake City suburb of Sandy, and managed by Pablo Mastroeni in his second full season with the club.
+The 2023 Real Salt Lake season was the team's 19th season in Major League Soccer, the top division of the American soccer pyramid.
+The team also competed in both the 2023 U.S. Open Cup and 2023 Leagues Cup.
+Real Salt Lake played their home games at America First Field in the Salt Lake City suburb of Sandy, and was managed by Pablo Mastroeni in his second full season with the club.